leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 ```
 retrieve the `stdin` and `stdout` handles by executing the library actions `IO.getStdin` and `IO.getStdout`, respectively.
 In a `do` block, `let` has a slightly different meaning than in an ordinary expression.
-Ordinarily, the local definition in a `let` is separated from the expression in which it can be used by a semicolon.
+Ordinarily, the local definition in a `let` can be used in just one expression, which immediately follows the local definition.
 In a `do` block, local bindings introduced by `let` are available in the remainder of the block.
 Additionally, `let` typically connects the name being defined to its definition using `:=`, while some `let` bindings in `do` use a left arrow (`←`) instead.
 Using an arrow means that the value should be executed, and the result saved in the local variable.